richardyamamoto/integra-api/README.md

 ```

 **Note:**
-For a better visualization, I'm using a GUI to postgres/MySql, etc. [Postbird](https://electronjs.org/apps/postbird)
+For a better visualization, I'm using a GUI to PostgreSQL, etc. [Postbird](https://electronjs.org/apps/postbird)

 ---
 ## JSON